OpsHubProduct/OIM-Documentation/docs/.gitbook/includes/tfs-testentities-known-limitations-behavior.md

 ## **Test Result and Test Run**

-* REST API–based synchronization is not supported for on-premises instances of Azure DevOps Server prior to version 2020.
+* Synchronization is not supported with REST APIs.
 * Test Run and Test Result will migrate current state.
 Any changes in the target system after synchronization may show inconsistency in data in both end points.
 * Following Test Result and Test Run will not synchronize (these Run and Result are logged in <code class="expression">space.vars.SITENAME</code> logs).
   * Run and Result created with Test Suite not existing in the source.